Adopting an

 Local eco-initiatives

 Historically, Malaysia built its prosperity on the intensive exploitation of its natural resources.
-From the vast rubber plantations of the early 20th century to the rapid rise of palm oil and hydrocarbons, the country long prioritized quick economic growth.
+From the vast rubber plantations of the early 20th century to the meteoric rise of palm oil and hydrocarbons, the country long favoured rapid economic growth.
 However, the dawn of 2026 marks a decisive turning point.
-The Malaysian government, aware of climate risks and the erosion of its legendary biodiversity, has radically redirected its public policies.
+The Malaysian government, aware of the climate risks and the erosion of its legendary biodiversity, has radically reoriented its public policies.

-The concept of sustainable development in Malaysia is no longer a simple trend, but a necessity enshrined in the "Twelfth Malaysia Plan" and long-term strategic visions.
-This transition is based on deep cultural roots: respect for nature (the concept of "Alam") is intrinsic to indigenous communities and the local philosophy of life.
-Today, living in Malaysia involves understanding this duality between urban modernity and ecosystem preservation.
+The concept of sustainable development in Malaysia is no longer a mere trend, but a necessity enshrined in the "Twelfth Malaysia Plan" and long-term strategic visions.
+This transition draws on deep cultural roots: respect for nature (the concept of "Alam") is intrinsic to Indigenous communities and to the local philosophy of life.
+Today, living in Malaysia means understanding this duality between urban modernity and the preservation of ecosystems.

-For an expat, moving to Malaysia now means integrating into a social fabric that increasingly values responsible consumption.
-Whether it's reducing your carbon footprint in the skyscrapers of Kuala Lumpur or supporting regenerative agriculture in the Cameron Highlands, the opportunities to act are numerous.
-To better understand this context, we invite you to consult our guide on Malaysian culture.
+For an expat, settling in Malaysia now means integrating into a social fabric that increasingly values responsible consumption.
+Whether reducing your carbon footprint in the skyscrapers of Kuala Lumpur or supporting regenerative agriculture in the Cameron Highlands, there are plenty of opportunities to take action.
+To fully grasp this context, we invite you to read our guide on Malaysian culture.

 Biodiversity and Deforestation

 Malaysia is home to one of the oldest rainforests in the world.
-The current challenge is to reconcile palm oil production with the protection of the habitat of orangutans and Malayan tigers.
-Certifications like MSPO are becoming the norm.
+The current challenge is to reconcile palm oil production with protecting the habitat of orangutans and Malayan tigers.
+Certifications such as MSPO are becoming the standard.

 Clean Energy

-The country is investing heavily in solar photovoltaics and hydroelectricity, particularly in Sarawak.
+The country is investing heavily in solar photovoltaics and hydropower, particularly in Sarawak.
 The goal?
-To reduce dependence on coal and natural gas.
+To reduce its dependence on coal and natural gas.

 Renewable energy target by 2050.